 When the exterior lamp control is set to AUTO and it is dark enough outside, the headlamps come on automatically.

 There is a light sensor on top of the instrument panel.
-Do not cover the sensor; otherwise the headlamps will come on when they are not needed.
+Do not cover the sensor.

 The system may also turn on the headlamps when driving through a parking garage or tunnel.